jp-loonytoon/test-generator/README.md

 # Test Generator

-Create a `data` folder with candidate and item info in it.
-Then run a notebook to create simulated test data.
+This data project will allow you to create a simulated test for learners of English.
+Once you have a simulated test you can then use Item Response Test (IRT) tools to process them.

 ## Setup

+First, create a `data` folder with candidate and item info in it.
+Then run the notebooks to create simulated candidate and test data.

 The easiest way to setup and run the notebooks is to install Jupyter and the associated dependencies using `conda`.
 Run the following command to install the necessary libraries: